How to avoid cyberattacks when working from home or remotely

 Tips from Admincontrol’s Head of Security on how to improve IT security while working from home

-Last week, the World Health Organization declared the coronavirus that causes COVID-19 a pandemic.
+In March, the World Health Organization declared the coronavirus that causes COVID-19 a pandemic.
 A move that has increased the number of companies asking employees to work from home.
 But, when millions of workers are signing in remotely to corporate networks, there is also another threat: Cyberattacks.

 While employees in this new remote work situation will be trying to stay connected with colleagues using chat applications, shared documents, and through conference calls instead of physical meetings, many are probably not vigilant enough of the risk of cyberattacks.